United States of America

 The USA has plenty of dangerous wildlife.
 For starters, there are the spiders.
 The most dangerous ones are the Black Widow and Brown Recluse, but these aren’t the only poisonous spiders.
 If you’re bitten by a spider at any point, try to get a picture of it, kill it out of revenge, and then go to a doctor for treatment.

 Snakes are also common in USA, and many of them have poisonous venom.
-Only 5 people a year die from snake bites, but this would be a lot, lot higher if anti-venom wasn’t so widely available.
+Only five people die each year from snake bites, but this number would be much higher without the availability of antivenom.
 The most notable one to be aware of is the American Rattlesnake.
 Thankfully these guys kindly give off a warning before attacking.
 If you ever hear a sort of rattling noise when you’re out hiking, pay very close attention to where it’s coming from, then go the opposite direction.
-Again, get help ASAP if you are bit.
+Again, get help ASAP if you are bitten.

-In Florida, there are lots of American Alligators.
-Some of these guys are huge, and they can be dangerous.
+In Florida, there are American Alligators.
+Some of these guys are huge, and can be dangerous.
 Try not to swim in any swamps, ponds, or lakes unless it has been confirmed safe to do so.

 The USA is the shark attack capital of the world.
 You’ll find all sorts of sharks swimming off the coasts of the USA, including Tiger and Great White Sharks.
-As many as 30 people are bit each year, but deaths rarely occur.
-Never swim at a beach if there is a shark warning sign up, and always listen to the lifeguards!
+As many as 30 people are bitten each year, but fatalities are rare.
+Always heed shark warning signs at the beach and listen to lifeguards!

 If a Black Bear attacks you, fight like hell.
 They’re quite timid and should normally back off.
 If a Grizzly Bear attacks you, play dead.
 You won’t win that fight, and you want the Bear to get bored and leave.
 If a Polar Bear attacks, then good luck.
 You are almost certainly going to die.
 The best way to avoid an attack is to be noisy when hiking, and make sure the Bear knows where you are.
 They don’t like humans, and will avoid us if possible (other than Polar Bears, who will actively hunt us).
 Never, ever, go near a cub.
 Mama bears be fierce!